veracruz-project/icecap/examples/README.md

 By writing seL4 components in Rust, we benefit not only from Rust's memory safe and advanced language features, but also the Rust library ecosystem.
 The IceCap Framework includes a collection of crates for creating seL4 components.
 Check out the [rendered rustdoc](https://arm-research.gitlab.io/security/icecap/html/rustdoc/) for the IceCap crates.
 The [icecap-core](https://arm-research.gitlab.io/security/icecap/html/rustdoc/worlds/aarch64-icecap/virt/host/icecap_core/index.html) crate is a good entrypoint.
-[./02-minimal-root-with-rust/root-task/src/main.rs](./02-minimal-root-with-rust/root-task/src/main.rs) is an example of a simple root task, written in Rust, which parses the Flattened Device Tree passed to it by the kernel via the `bootinfo`.
+[./02-minimal-root-task-with-rust/root-task/src/main.rs](./02-minimal-root-task-with-rust/root-task/src/main.rs) is an example of a simple root task, written in Rust, which parses the Flattened Device Tree passed to it by the kernel via the `bootinfo`.

 ```
-nix-build examples/ -A minimal-root-with-rust.run && ./result/run
+nix-build examples/ -A minimal-root-task-with-rust.run && ./result/run
 ```

 ### Leveraging CapDL